 A $1,000 Academic Achievement Scholarship that includes a waiver for out-of-state tuition costs is available for incoming PhD students.
 However, the scholarship and waiver are not granted automatically.
 Instead admitted students must apply for the scholarship at tsgs.unt.edu/graduatelife/AAS.

 There are several other departmental scholarships for which students may apply.
 The general scholarship application can be used to apply for all graduate scholarships, and applicants should include their academic CV/resume.
-The general application is due February 15 to firstname.lastname@example.org.
+The general application opens on September 1 and is due March 1 to firstname.lastname@example.org.
 Please use the subject line "Graduate Scholarship Application" in your email application.
 Contact the department at 940-565-2296 for more information.

 - Alvin C. Dorse Scholarship